 The collections are also strong in the documentation on the history of indigenous peoples of the Western hemisphere.
 Thousands of rare books document life-ways of the people of North, South and Central America, and manuscript materials provide documentation of the work of anthropologists and organizations relating to the study of and advocacy for indigenous people.
 A centerpiece of Cornell’s collections on this topic is the Huntington Free Library Native American Collection, an important gathering of more than 40,000 volumes and archival collections on the archaeology, ethnology and history of the native peoples of the Americas from the colonial period to the present.

 African American history and culture is also an area of subject focus.
 Materials on the history of slavery are collected in the Rudin Collection on Slavery, photographic portraits and images African American life are available in the Loewentheil Collection of African American photographs.
 The history of Black thought and achievement is available through thousands of rare books, newspapers, and archival collections, and the Cornell Hip Hp Collection documents African American contributions to music, dance, and art.

-One of the library’s newest collections documents human sexuality.
+Extensive collections on the history of gender and sexuality are available in The Human Sexuality Collection.
 Established in 1988 with a broad mandate to record and preserve the cultural and political contexts of sexuality, it was one of the first university collections of its kind.
-Particular attention is given to the history of gay, lesbian, and bisexual lives.
-Among the holdings are personal papers, historical records, and publications relating to gays and lesbians; erotic fiction; and records of AIDS activism and the personal papers of people with AIDS.
-The collection also examines the politics of pornography through court records documenting obscenity trials.
+Particular attention is given to the history of LGBTQ lives.
+Among the holdings are personal papers, historical records, and publications by relating to gays and lesbians; erotic fiction; and records of AIDS activism and the personal papers of people with AIDS.